ShauryaS/quicklinks/README.md

 2. Execute command: `npm run dev` to view the Quicklinks page in your browser at [localhost:3000](http://localhost:3000/).

-To run the dev env using docker, execute command: `sh commands/run_container.sh`.
-When the script requests the name of the container to run, enter: `dev`.
+To run the dev env using docker, ensure Docker Desktop is running on your dev machine and execute command: `npm run docker-dev`.
 View the Quicklinks page in your browser at [localhost:3000](http://localhost:3000/).

 Example terminal view for running dev Docker container:

 ```
-> sh commands/run_container.sh
-Enter container name (dev or prod): dev
-executing command: docker-compose up -d dev
-docker-compose up -d dev
+npm run docker-dev
 ```

 **The Docker dev env has fast refresh enabled.**

-To shut down the Docker dev container, execute command: `sh commands/stop_container.sh`.
-When the script requests the name of the container to stop, enter: `dev`.
+To shut down the Docker dev container, execute command: `npm run docker-stop`.

 Example terminal view for stopping dev Docker container:

 ```
-> sh commands/stop_container.sh
-Enter container name (dev or prod): dev
-executing command: docker-compose stop dev
-docker-compose stop dev
+npm run docker-stop
 ```

 ### Run the Code in the Prod Env and View in Browser